 Poppy with her 2 day old puppies

 It took a lot of patience to get her to adjust to looking after the puppies; a lot of this was probably due the surgical birth which failed to stimulate her maternal instincts properly.
 There were two puppies in the litter, a boy and a girl, both tricolours.
 The boy’s head was very domed in shape, more like a King Charles spaniel, and as he grew it was apparent he was not developing normally.
+I suspect he was damaged during the birth.
 At 6 weeks it was clear he had no viable future and the vet put him to sleep.
 He is buried in the garden.

 It would all have been a crushing disappointment but for Tess.